European shares fall as commodity stocks and Next slide

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich)
+(Additional reporting by Sudip Kar-Gupta; Editing by Keith Weir)

 * HK->Shanghai Connect daily quota used 1.3 pct, Shanghai->HK daily quota used 27.7 pct